 To Him be the glory

 “To Him” indicates that Christianity is personal.
 “To” makes it plain Peter ascribes special praise to a person he holds in deference.
-He clearly directs his praise to God, the One who turns suffering into a blessing.
+The apostle clearly directs his praise to God, the One who turns suffering into a blessing.

 and the dominion

-The word “dominion” is a special term for power.
-It conveys the idea of force, strength, might, and especially manifested power.
-“Dominion” is a deed displaying great power, implying some supernatural force.
+The word “dominion” is a particular term for power.
+It conveys the idea of force, strength, might, and primarily manifested power.
+“Dominion” is an undertaking displaying great power, implying supernatural force.

 “He has shown strength with His arm;